Vanille-N/fling/README.md

 During the first build (`$ make` or `$ make run`), the user will be promted to enter controls for movement and control keys.
 The initialization process is external to OCaml, but the addition in the header of `game.ml` of constants to record the key associated to each control and the modification of some places (`create_game` and `get_ball_direction`) to use these constants instead of hardcoded keys make this behavior possible.

 For the record, the automatic tool is `.chctrls` and it is written in Bash, with Perl and Sed doing the heavy lifting.
 If for some reason you don't have access to one of these, you should edit the keys manually in `game.ml`.
+After running it creates a marker file `.ctrlset` so that it is executed only once.

 During the game, the text zone (upper left) displays usable keys for:
 - when creating the game: start game, remove ball